qlands/cv/README.md

 To clean up all generated and intermediate content, type:

     $ make clean

+If you change publications.bib then you need to run:
+    $ bibtex cv

 ### Pre-requistes for building
 Depending on your GNU/Linux distribution the package names may be different.
 Basically, you need the `texlive` package, as well as whichever "extras" package contains the moderncv stuff.